Vacation Days Piling Up? Here's How To Get The Most Out Of A Short Vacation

 The good news is that even short vacations can help reduce stress, at least according to small studies.

-"Some of the benefit of a short vacation depends on what you actually do when you're away," says Susan Krauss Whitbourne, a Professor Emerita of Psychology at the University of Massachusetts Amherst.
+"Some of the benefit of a short vacation depends on what you actually do when you're away," says Susan Krauss Whitbourne, a professor emerita of psychology at the University of Massachusetts Amherst.
 She writes about the emotional benefits of vacation.

 So, if you're vacation-deprived this summer, it may not be too late.
 Consider a short trip.
 Here are some tips for getting the most out of your getaway, from people who study — or practice — the art of vacation.